ryanburden/berkeley-mids-notes/fall-2025/research-design/unit1/unit1-readings.md

 - Hill discovered correlation between smoking and lung cancer through hospital surveys and statistical analysis.
 - Power of doubt: It's easier to argue against something than in favor of it.
 - Darrel Huff was hired by big tobacco to spread doubt in cigarette-cancer causation claims.

+6. The Golden Rule
+- The greater the proficiency, the more acute the polarization.
+Curiosity breaks this pattern.
+- Curiosity forms in the gap between what we know and what we want to know.
+- The illusion of explanatory depth.
+When confronted with their lack of undestanding, political polarization decreased.`